Midley History of Photography:

 , Vol. 46, pp. 230-231, Oxford University Press, 2004.

-Pages were last modified on this site on 1 January 2008
+Pages were last modified on this site July 2015

 If you came to this site via a link directly to a subpage, then you may have bypassed a table of contents usually in place in a frame on the left of the screen.
 If so, you are recommended to open that menu of contents to this site by clicking [ HERE ]. |